The Intricately Carved Tiya Megaliths of Ethiopia

 Engravings on the Tiya stones.
 Source: BigStockPhoto

 The monoliths at Tiya are taller than the stelae found elsewhere in the zone, with the tallest reaching over 16 feet (5 meters) high.
-Thirty two of the Tiya stelae bear decorative symbols.
+32 of the Tiya stelae bear decorative symbols.

 Some have likened the Tiya stones to the headstones of graves.
 Source: BigStockPhoto

 The Tiya stelae are similar to stelae found in other areas, such as those that can be found en route between Djibouti City and Loyada.
 The stelae near Djibouti City include anthropomorphic and phallic stelae and some of those near Loyada contain a T-shaped symbol.
 Some of these stelae also contain the symbols found on the Tiya stelae.

 Symbols engraved on the Tiya stones.
 Source: BigStockPhoto